NatiGirma/Alx_DjangoLearnLab/LibraryProject/README.md

 # LibraryProject
 This is a Django project for learning purposes.
+It includes basic project setup, migrations, and running the development server.